Michael J. Saylor: MicroStrategy

 This increase in shares is mainly due to a MSTR stock split on August 8th 2024 at a 10:1 ratio for both class A and B shares.

 In February 2025, the company rebranded from MicroStrategy to Strategy.
+The new logo was destined to include a stylized “B”, signifying the company’s bitcoin strategy.
+The brand’s primary color was also changed to orange, “representing energy, intelligence, and bitcoin”.

 Bitcoin advocacy

 Saylor is an advocate of bitcoin, stating that he believes it will displace gold as a non-governmental store of value.
 Saylor has said that "capital preservation" is Bitcoin's utility and compares buying it to buying a home in a city everyone wants to move to.
 According to Saylor, bitcoin is "the apex property of the human race."

 On MicroStrategy's quarterly earnings conference call in July 2020, Saylor announced his intention for MicroStrategy to explore purchasing bitcoin, gold, or other alternative assets instead of holding cash.
 The following month, MicroStrategy used $250 million from its cash stockpile to purchase 21,454 bitcoins.
 This bitcoin purchase popularized the term digital asset treasury (DAT) for public companies holding cryptocurrency as a treasury asset.

 MicroStrategy later added $175 million of bitcoin to its holdings in September 2020 and another $50 million in early December 2020.
 On December 11, 2020, MicroStrategy announced that it had sold $650 million in convertible senior notes, taking on debt to increase its Bitcoin holdings to over $1 billion worth.
 On December 21, 2020, MicroStrategy announced their total holdings include 70,470 bitcoins purchased for $1.125 billion at an average price of $15,964 per bitcoin.
-As of February 24, 2025 holdings include 499,096 bitcoins acquired for $27.95 billion at an average price of $62,473 per bitcoin.
+As of 29 June 2026, holdings include 847,363 bitcoins acquired for $64.10 billion at an average price of $75,651 per bitcoin.

 Despite criticism from skeptics like Peter Schiff, Saylor remains confident in Bitcoin as an inflation hedge and a transformative financial asset.
-MicroStrategy has significantly increased its Bitcoin holdings, recently announcing a $700 million debt sale to further invest in the cryptocurrency.
-Saylor has also expressed his willingness to advise on crypto policy, potentially serving on a crypto advisory council for the Trump administration.
+In 2024, after the election of Donald Trump, Saylor expressed a willingness to advise on crypto policy, potentially serving on a crypto advisory council for the Trump administration.